AlibabaCloudDocs/gpdb/intl.en-US/Quick Start/Connect to an AnalyticDB for PostgreSQL instance.md

 ## Python

-You can use psycopg2 to connect to Greenplum or PostgreSQL.
-The procedure is as follows:
+You can use psycopg2 to connect to Greenplum or PostgreSQL for the Python programming language.
+To use psycopg2, perform the following steps:

 1. Install psycopg2.
 If you use CentOS, you can use one of the following installation methods: